-Which places are great for music tourism?
+Which places in America are great for music tourism?

 While the bulk of music events that attract tourists are held abroad, some destinations are widely known as music hubs.
 Being the birthplace of jazz, New Orleans is a city that was made for music tourism.
 There are over 130 festivals a year, which equates to a festival every three days.
 One festival that is held in New Orleans is Jazz Fest, which takes place from late April to early May.
 Almost 500,000 attendees flock to Jazz Fest every year to hear music from different genres.

 Memphis, Tennessee is another city that's well-known for its musical heritage.
 Home to musical landmarks such as Graceland and Beale Street.
 There are countless tours you can take to learn about the city's musical history, and you can visit landmarks frequented by music legends.

 And we must mention the self-proclaimed largest music festival in the world is Summerfest, an 11-day event in Milwaukee, Wisconsin with an annual attendance of nearly 1,000,000 people.

 All in all, music tourism has grown steadily in recent years.
 It's a unique way for travelers to experience culture by getting a taste of the local music scene.
 Small towns and cities are benefitting immensely from music tourism, as the music events contribute to the local economy.
 It's also lucrative for the musician, especially in the digital age, where album sales are declining and music streaming services have taken over.

 For more details on events and venues in our favorite American music cities, get your free copy of our Guide to Music Cities in America.
 Use the guide to plan your next road trip or vacation close to home!

 When you are ready to start planning your next vacation contact Black Soul Rhythms Travel.
 All you have to do is pick who you will travel with .... or go solo.
 Submit a booking inquiry today!